 E2 visas may only be applied for by people or companies from the following Countries:

 Investors from qualifying countries may apply for an E2 treaty investor visa in order to 'Direct and Develop' their business.
-They may also apply for E2 visas for key managerial and specialist employees.
+They may also apply for E2 visas for key managerial and specialist employees which can be particularly useful for medium and large size businesses.

-In contrast to the L-1 visa, there is no requirement that such employees have worked for the business outside the US for a set period of time, and there is no requirement that the E2 visa applicant continue their overseas operations while in the US.
+In contrast to the L-1 visa, there is no requirement that such employees have worked for the business outside the US for a period of one year in the last three years, and there is no requirement that under the E2 visa scheme that the business continues operating outside the US.

 E2 treaty Investor applicants should meet the following conditions:

-There has been and/or will be a substantial investment in the US.
-There is no specific cash threshold defined.
-Some businesses, for example in the IT sector, may qualify with investments of less than $10,000.
+There has been a substantial investment in the US or in some circumstances money is held in escrow to be transferred if the E2 visa is granted.
+There is no specific investment requirement.
+Some businesses, for example in the IT sector, may qualify with investments of about $10,000.
 Investments could include travel, sales and marketing, equipment purchases and a range of other expenses.
+However, E2 visa registration with smaller levels of investment can be more difficult.

-Risk Capital has been Committed to the E2 Treaty Investor business: the investment must entail some risk to the investor (it may not be all in the form of unguaranteed credit).
-You will probably need to have an office lease agreement in the US.
+Money has been put at risk for the E2 Treaty Investor business: the investment must entail some risk to the investor (it may not be all in the form of unguaranteed credit).
+You may need to have an office lease agreement in the US.
+If you have a purchase agreement and are taking over an existing business, you can instead have money held in escrow.

-The investor will control his/her investment.
-E2 visa applicants will usually need to have at least a fifty percent ownership of the US business.
+The investor will direct and develop his/her investment.
+E2 visa treaty investors with the requisite nationality will usually need to have at least a fifty percent ownership and control of the US business.

 The enterprise is (or will be) active.
 In order to be 'Directing and Developing' their investment, the E2 Treaty Investor should be involved in managing the business.